 |Dietary Fiber 1g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Best corn fritters ever!
 This scrumptious recipe for corn fritters is a real treat that will make everyone happy, even kids.
-It's also vegetarian and can be made gluten free.
+It's also vegetarian and can be made gluten-free.
 The batter takes only minutes to stir together, then just drop spoonfuls into hot oil and fry a few minutes for the yummiest savory fritters ever.
 It's an easy dish that is terrific as an appetizer, snack, or finger food for a party.
-For a dip, I like them with Thai Sweet Chili Sauce, which is now available in most grocery stores - look for it in the Asian section.
-Or make your own homemade sauce with my recipe (below).
+For a dip, we like them with Thai sweet chili sauce, which is now available in most grocery stores―look for it in the Asian section.
+Or make your own homemade sauce with the recipe (below).
 Enjoy!

 - 1 cup rice flour (or scant 1 cup all-purpose white flour)

 - 2 tablespoons fish sauce (or 1/4 tsp. salt for vegetarians)